1.9 Child Protection Review Conferences

 When a child is no longer the subject of a Child Protection Plan, notification should be sent, as a minimum, to all those agency representatives who were invited to attend the Initial Child Protection Conference that led to the Child Protection Plan.

-The Conference Chair should also write to the parents and the child (depending on his/her age and understanding) advising them of the decision.
+The Conference Chair should also write to the parents and the child (depending on their age and understanding) advising them of the decision.

 Non co-operation with the Child Protection Plan is not a valid reason for removal of a child's name from the list.
 In these circumstances, further advice should be sought, for example from the legal department or from the Safeguarding Children Service Manager.
 See Working Effectively with Resistance, Obstacles and Hostility to Engagement Procedure.